A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Triple-Axis – The Latnex does have a triple-axis radio frequency detector (the ball on the top of the device) which allows you to get accurate readings regardless of the orientation of the device.

 Great Manual – The Latnex comes with a very detailed user manual (see that here) that really comes in handy.
-I find the manual to be even more thorough than the manuals that come with some of the higher quality meters.
+I find the manual to be even more thorough than the manuals that come with some of the higher-quality meters.

 Easy To Use – With a simple display and 7 nicely labeled buttons, the Latnex is a breeze to operate.